cameronmclean/pattern_mining/Notes for workshop facilitation.md

 ######Chin, G., Schuchardt, K., Myers, J., & Gracio, D. (2000).
 Participatory workflow analysis: Unveiling scientific research processes with scientists.

 Think about how you search for a cooking recipe or a lab protocol.
-We typcially search through a range of procedues, and see how they vary.
+We typically search through a range of procedures, and see how they vary.
 What variations or ratios change between versions?
 What makes one recipe seem better than another?
-Which parts most appy to you, and what do you need or are tyring to achieve?...
+Which parts most appy to you, and what do you need or are trying to achieve?...
-This is one examle of the kind of work we aim to support.
+This is one example of the kind of work we aim to support.

 We might (will!) have different experiences about what is important for a given protocol.
 This is good.
 The point of patterns is to start with experience and